kannasekar-alt/acrf/examples/acrf-01-implicit-trust/WALKTHROUGH.md

 ## Opening (30 seconds)

-"This is ACRF-01 — Implicit Trust Between Agents.
+This is ACRF-01 — Implicit Trust Between Agents.
 The highest-severity risk in our framework, scored Critical at 9.2 on AIVSS.

 Most multi-agent systems today have this vulnerability by default.
 When Agent A sends a message to Agent B, Agent B trusts the sender field in the JSON.
 No signature.
 No cryptographic proof.
 Just words in a message.